theonedev/onedev/readme.md

 ### Docker First Kubernetes Native Build Farm

-Damn easy to set up a build farm to run massive CI builds as pods in Kubernetes.
+Trivial to set up a build farm to run massive CI builds as pods in Kubernetes.
 No agents or runners required.
 Transparent support for Linux and Windows containers.

 ![Job Executor](features/job-executor.png)